MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-evaluate-capacity.md

 ms.custom: ""
 ---

-# Evaluate Load Balancing Capacity
+# Evaluate the load balancing capacity of your R Server configuration to operationalize

 **Applies to:  Microsoft R Server 9.x**